Technosystem-Labs/dartiq/README.md

 Command-line options override configuration file settings or expand them in case of additional modules, Docker options and environment variables.

-## Device access from withing the container
+## Device access from within the container

-By default container starts with USB support and in *privileged* mode.
+By default the container starts with USB support and in *privileged* mode.
 However, because in the container you act as a normal user (of your current `uid`), appropriate `udev` rules are required.
 The fact that you can access devices without `sudo` on your host system may not be enough for them to be accessible